What is Delta 8 THC?

 These reactions are also done to create other rare cannabinoids like cannabichromene (CBC), cannabinol (CBN), Delta 8 THC, and can even be done to create abundant cannabinoids like Delta 9 THC more cheaply than straightforward extraction.

 However, because D8 THC is created in a lab there does need to be some concern over the safety of the extract.
 Mainly that it is being created safely with all solvents, reagents, and acids or bases being properly removed from the end product.

 - Increased sex drive

 - Less nauseous

 - Increased appetite

 The effects of Delta 8 THC vary per person, but the average experience could best be explained by imagining combining the best parts of CBD and Delta 9 THC.
-It is relaxing, mood-boosting, pleasantly euphoric yet clearheaded and not overwhelmingly intoxicating.
+It is often reported as relaxing, mood-boosting, pleasantly euphoric yet clearheaded and not overwhelmingly intoxicating.
 It’s motivating/energizing to some, especially at lower doses, and sleep-inducing to others, especially at higher doses.

 With appropriate dosing, users report feeling far more functional and active on Delta 8 THC versus Delta 9 THC.
 D8 THC also appears to be more medicinal than both CBD and Delta 9 THC.